aleqsunder/discord-streams-announcer-bot/README.md

   ### Kick (optional)

 `KICK_CHANNEL_NAME` - the nickname of the kick-channel, for example a link `https://kick.com/serega-pirat15`, where `serega-pirat15` - the same nickname
+If you get the error `For error "Missing libgbm.so.1"` - run the command `sudo apt-get install libgbm-dev`

   ### VK PLAY (optional)